gulachek/esmakefile-c/README.md

-# iheartmake-c
+# esmakefile-c

-This is intended to make a cross platform build system for C libraries and executables, using the iheartmake build system.
+This is intended to make a cross platform build system for C libraries and executables, using the esmakefile build system.